heywoodlh/SC2022-red-team-community/docker/README.md

 3. A `vulnerable` Docker container with an IP of 172.30.30.10 for you to exploit.

+4. A `juiceshop` Docker container with an IP of 172.30.30.20 for you to exploit.

 ### Accessing the environment:

 Access the `attacker` Docker container with a remote desktop client using the following information: